aileen-byte/Team14/personal statements/Phillippa.md

 # Overview

 My main role was implementing cu, instruction_mem and sign_extend in the single cycle.
-Helping Aileen debug the pipelined CPU and implemeting blocking cache for a multi-cycle CPU.
+Helping Aileen debug the pipelined CPU, writing testbenches and implemeting blocking cache for a multi-cycle CPU.

 #  CU, Intstruction_Mem and Sign_extend